- Home

 When packing mirrors and glass frames, it can help to make an ‘X’ between the corners of the surface with masking tape.
 This might sound like an old wives’ tale, but the tape will actually absorb some of the shock if the mirror is bumped or jostled, which means it’ll be less likely to break.

-Additionally, in the event that it does break, the tape will keep some of the shattered pieces together, saving you some time and reducing risk when cleaning up.
+Additionally, if it does break, the tape will keep some of the shattered pieces together, saving you some time and reducing risk when cleaning up.

-When moving computers or devices, it’s worth backing up any important documents you have saved.
-This way if something goes wrong – for example, a device gets broken or there are issues setting it up in your new home – then you won’t need to panic.
+When moving computers or devices, it’s worth backing up any important documents.
+This way, if something goes wrong – for example, a device gets broken, or there are issues setting it up in your new home – then you won’t need to panic.

 Get creative when packing jewellery

 Additionally, if you’re worried about necklace chains tangling, a cheap and easy way to avoid this is to thread each necklace through a straw.
-This way, you can keep all your necklaces in the same box and avoid having to collect them all together when you unpack, and you won’t have to worry about the annoying task of untangling links.
+This way, you can keep all your necklaces in the same box and avoid having to collect them all together when you unpack.
+You also won’t have to worry about the annoying task of untangling links.

 Pack clothes in suitcases or wardrobe boxes

-Clothes can take up a significant proportion of your packing and can be a bit annoying to move.
-The easiest way to pack clothes is in a suitcase – especially any that you want to have available to you when you arrive at your new home.
+Clothes can take up a significant proportion of your packing and are often annoying to move.
+The easiest way to pack clothes is in a suitcase, especially those you want to have available when you arrive at your new home.

-Another clever option, though, is to use a wardrobe box – which is a tall cardboard box with a wardrobe rail running through the top.
-These boxes allow you to simply move the contents of your wardrobe all at once on their hangers, which will save you a lot of time both packing and unpacking.
+Another clever option is to use a wardrobe box, which is a tall cardboard box with a wardrobe rail running through the top.
+These boxes allow you to simply move the contents of your wardrobe all at once on their hangers, saving you time both packing and unpacking.

 Either way, it’s best to pack specialised and out-of-season clothes first, so you’re not eating into your regular wardrobe with your packing weeks before the move.